-When self-employed, he researched and wrote two standard reference books, Job Prospects Australia and What Jobs Pay, which ran to five and thirteen editions, respectively.
-Initially on CD-ROM and then online, there have been 24 annual issues of his comprehensive Job Markets Australia database, which is now available on the www.jobmarkets.com.au website.
+In self-employment, he researched and wrote two standard reference books, Job Prospects Australia and What Jobs Pay, which ran to five and thirteen editions respectively.
+Initially on CD-ROM and then online, there have been 26 annual issues of his comprehensive Job Markets Australia database, which has been available on the www.jobmarkets.com.au website since 2004.
 The database has a wealth of original and analysed statistics and other information to assist labour market research, vocational and career assessment, job match and related purposes.
 It is the largest publicly available integrated database on occupational labour markets and the key characteristics of local occupations, and it includes the latest average earnings by occupation and age from the What Jobs Pay and Job Markets Australia earnings series.
-The series went online in 2013 and has been expanded to include more occupational groups and the ten years before the first edition of the What Jobs Pay book was published.
+The series went online in 2013 and was expanded to include more occupational groups and the ten years before the first edition of the What Jobs Pay book in 1988.